We have Received Your Query

 Since its establishment, the Reserve Bank has been headed by 25 governors.
 The term of RBI Governor is three years.

-Present Governor of RBI – Shakikanta Das
+Present Governor of RBI – Shaktikanta Das

 Headquarter – Mumbai